We Redesigned Our Website: Here’s What We Learned

 March 16, 2017

 In today’s economy, customers expect more from companies, in all industries, on all levels.
 Innovative products aren’t always enough to keep a business thriving.
 Experiences keep your customers coming back, and that experience will occur at every touchpoint.
-The way your customer feels when they leave you, defines your brand.
+The way your customer feels when they leave you defines your brand.

-An awesome product with intuitive features and great design will not necessarily insure a competitive advantage.
+An awesome product with intuitive features and great design will not necessarily ensure a competitive advantage.
 In fact, according to Gartner, customer experience is the new battlefield.
 Eighty-nine percent of companies are competing solely based on customer experience.

 With that in mind, as marketers, we have to know our customers better than ever before.

-Once you understand the various touch points that your customer experiences, you can start optimizing them.
+Once you understand the various touchpoints that your customer experiences, you can start optimizing them.
 Each touchpoint should offer a consistent, positive experience of your brand.

 Everything that your customer experiences through your brand is considered a touchpoint.
 That can happen through customer service, your website, your social media, customer events, giveaways, your packaging, office space, store or restaurant, and employee attitudes.